browser-network/network/README.md

   width=300
   src='https://upload.wikimedia.org/wikipedia/commons/thumb/b/b3/4-connected_graph.svg/800px-4-connected_graph.svg.png'>

-A WebRTC based direct peer to peer network between WebRTC enabled clients.
+#### A WebRTC based direct peer to peer network between browser windows.

 The Network is a peer to peer, decentralized, browser based network.
 It uses WebRTC to connect directly from browser to browser.
 Every browser window connects to many others, creating a robust network through which messages can be sent.

-The goal of this project is to enable easy to use, truly serverless app development.
+The goal of this project is to enable easy to use, truly serverless app development, that does not rely on the concept of a coin or token to incentivise network participation.
+Using the app _is_ network participation.

 The Network can be installed via [npm](//npmjs.org/package/@browser-network/network) or